rhymeyang/Se/docs/308B/Chapter05.md

 _Data quality management_ encompasses several activities to ensure the confidentiality, integrity, and completeness of data.
 Activities in data quality management include

-- **Application controls**
-  - Measures to ensure that applications enforce the integrity and completeness of data.
+- **Application controls**<br/>Measures to ensure that applications enforce the integrity and completeness of data.
 This topic is covered in [Chapter 4](/308B/Chapter04.html).
-- **Systems development**
-  - Measures to ensure that applications that are developed or acquired enforce the integrity and completeness of data.
+- **Systems development**<br/>Measures to ensure that applications that are developed or acquired enforce the integrity and completeness of data.
 This topic is covered in [Chapter 4](/308B/Chapter04.html).
-- **Systems integrity**
-  - Measures to ensure that information systems enforce the confidentiality and integrity of data.
+- **Systems integrity**<br/>Measures to ensure that information systems enforce the confidentiality and integrity of data.
 This topic is covered in [Chapter 6](/308B/Chapter06.html).

 ### Information Systems Hardware